Trump defies virus rules as 'peaceful protest' rallies grow

 “This is an insult to every Nevadan who has followed the directives, made sacrifices, and put their neighbors before themselves," said Nevada Gov. Steve Sisolak, a Democrat.

 The city of Henderson on Monday announced that it was fining Xtreme Manufacturing $3,000.
 Sisolak slammed the rally as “shameful, dangerous and irresponsible."
+But it does not appear the governor would try to prevent a replay.
 If Trump returns to the state for another rally, said COVID-19 response director Caleb Cage, state officials will continue to encourage his campaign to follow state law and directives.

 In some other states, the rallies are legal.
 In North Carolina, an order signed by Democratic Gov. Roy Cooper limits outdoor gatherings to 50 people and mandates masks in public, but “activities constituting the exercise of First Amendment rights” are exempt.